athisafa2682000-ui/project-stego/README.md

 # project-stego
-A simple yet powerful Python-based Steganography Tool that hides secret text or files inside images using the Least Significant Bit (LSB) method
+A simple yet powerful Python-based Steganography Tool that hides secret text or files inside images using the Least Significant Bit (LSB) method.